Teacher's ViewpointKim Cooil

 - To build on our positional play so that we press accordingly

 Main Body of the Lesson: The Match started really well for South, catching the Bishop Storford Ladies by surprise.
-We were playing with high intensity which resulted in a Laura Ludlow tap in from a cross in from Sarah.
-(I forgot to mention that they scored first, I think off a rebound as Bryony had made an excellent save).
+We were playing with high intensity which resulted in a Laura Ludlow tap in from a cross from Sarah (I forgot to mention that they scored first, I think off a rebound as Bryony had made an excellent save).
 We were showing some excellent promise, the press was looking like a perfect W and was forcing them around the back again and again (LO 3).
-A gentle reminder to Alice not to dive in was necessary (LO 2), also worth talking to her Maths teacher, as she was standing 12, not 5 metres away from the opposition (good to talk about cross curricular links though).
+A gentle reminder to Alice not to dive in was necessary (LO 2), also worth talking to her maths teacher as she was standing 12, not 5, metres away from the opposition (good to talk about cross curricular links though).
 After the reminder however, Alice had a fantastic half, holding the ball nicely in the middle.
-Her opposite Inside Forward Maddy was also showing her skills, keeping the ball and showing some excellent passes to the forward line.
+Her opposite inside forward, Maddy, was also showing her skills, keeping the ball and making some excellent passes to the forward line.
 Katie Gibson, drugged up on Cold & Flu (must inform her tutor) was also battling hard.
 Robs McLean was being a reliable as ever, time and time again stopping them getting through.
 Stortford alas scoring from a suitably well thought out short corner.
 1-2.

 Main Body of the Lesson: First 15/20 minutes of the second half was probably the best hockey South Ladies have ever produced.
-We were passing in triangles, stick to stick, keeping possession and looking generally like we matched the division one side (LO 1).
-There were some excellent linking play between Hannah, Alice, Sarah and Abi.
-With Amalia looking great moving the ball from the defence.
-We scored to level the game at 2-2 with an individual Murray shot to the far corner.
+We were passing in triangles, stick to stick, keeping possession and looking generally like we matched the Division 1 side (LO 1).
+There was some excellent linking play between Hannah, Alice, Sarah and Abi, with Amalia looking great moving the ball from the defence.
+We scored to level the game with an individual Murray shot to the far corner.
 2-2!!!!!
-Alas we went 2-4 down as Stortford produced some well-constructed goals.
-The next ten minutes we lost our confidence and fitness lacked, which resulted in us making poor decisions, and revert back into some headless hockey.
-Fortunately another South goal- individual Ludlow goal, showing her composure in front of goal, allowed us to regain the composure we had for most of the match.
+Alas we went four-two down as Stortford produced some well-constructed goals.
+The next ten minutes we lost our confidence and fitness lacked, which resulted in us making poor decisions and reverting back into some headless hockey.
+Fortunately another South goal – individual Ludlow effort, showing her composure in front of goal – allowed us to regain the composure we had for most of the match.
 Memorable second half moments – Nichola took out a player whilst trying to slap the ball up the pitch.
 Hilariously (perhaps less so for the Stortford player) missing the ball but hitting the Stortford player with her stick.
 Miss Cooil felt the need to show her authority to the class by taking on the Deputy Heads (Umpires) in a mild teaching and learning debate – it was in fact VERY CLOSE to my head.
 And off her stick.
-Anyway I digress.
+Anyway, I digress.